themosis/documentation/configuration.md

 $name = config('app.name');
 ```

-The `Config` facade is also still available.
+The `Config` facade is also available.
 Use the `get()` method in order to retrieve a configuration value:

 ```php
 $charset = Config::get('app.charset');